Ali al-Sistani: Religious and political views

-According to scholar Vali Nasr, Sistani, like his mentor Khoei, sees Islamic scholars "mainly as teachers and defenders of the faith".
+According to scholar Vali Nasr, Sistani, like his mentor al-Khoei, sees Islamic scholars "mainly as teachers and defenders of the faith".
 In government he saw the "role of Islam as providing values and guidelines for social order".

 He "was not shy" in confronting US occupation authorities about issues such as who had the authority to write Iraq's new constitution and kept them at arm's length, but also avoided "Khomeini-style denunciations" of the United States as the 'Great Satan'.
 His supporters' demonstrations were "impressively large but peaceful".
 He opposes both secularism and Shi'i sectarianism.

 For Iraq, he "put forth a simple model of government" based "on the principle of majority rule… accountable and representative government that would reflect and protect Shia identity".

 At the same time he is conservative in matters of religious law, "unaffected" by the ideas of "modernism".

 Though his differences with Iraq's larger and more powerful neighbor the Islamic Republic of Iran and their theory of Velayat-e-faqih are "profound" according to Nasr, Sistani has avoided "entanglements" with them and with the rivalries of Iranian politics, politics and clerics in Lebanon, and "never tried to promote a rivalry" between his religious center of Najaf and the Iranian center in Qom, a reflection, Nasr believes, of Sistani's reluctance to become involved in politics.

 Sistani met with Pope Francis on 6 March 2021 during the latter's visit to Iraq.
 They met for about 40 minutes in Sistani's home in Najaf.